William Wilson (footballer, born 1921)

-William Wilson (born 1921) was Scottish professional footballer who played as a goalkeeper.
+William Wilson (born 1921) was a Scottish professional footballer who played as a goalkeeper.

 Wilson was born in Dumfries and played in the local amateur scene for Crichton Royal before joining hometown club Queen of the South.
 At Queens he was unable to secure a regular game ahead of Roy Henderson and was transferred to Clyde, for whom he broke a finger in the 1955 Scottish Cup semi-final against Dave Halliday's Aberdeen and thus missed the final win against Celtic.
 In charge of the semi-final was referee Bob Davidson, father of another Queen of the South goalkeeper Alan Davidson.